 In this tutorial, we will show you how to install and configure the Bitcoin Core Wallet on Ubuntu 16.04 LTS.
-For those of you who didn’t know, Bitcoin Core is programmed to decide which block chain contains valid transactions.
-The users of Bitcoin Core only accept transactions for that blockchain, making it the Bitcoin block chain that everyone else wants to use.
+For those of you who didn’t know, Bitcoin Core is programmed to decide which blockchain contains valid transactions.
+The users of Bitcoin Core only accept transactions for that blockchain, making it the Bitcoin blockchain that everyone else wants to use.
 It is these users who keep Bitcoin decentralized.
 They individually run their own Bitcoin Core full nodes, and each of those full nodes separately follows the exact same rules to decide which blockchain is valid.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Bitcoin Wallet on a Ubuntu 16.04 (Xenial Xerus) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Bitcoin Core Wallet on Ubuntu 16.04 LTS

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following apt-get commands in the terminal.

 Step 2.
 Installing the Bitcoin Core Wallet.

 First, add the PPA repository and install Bitcoin open a terminal window: